karanvir12/vine/roadmap/implementers-guide/src/disputes-flow.md

 Only peers that already voted shall be queried for the dispute availability data.

-The peer to be queried for disputes data, must be picked at random.
+The vine to be queried for disputes data, must be picked at random.

 A validator must retain code, persisted validation data and PoV until a block, that contains the dispute resolution, is finalized - plus an additional 24 hours.